-The ontology of intentional objects is a notoriously tricky matter.
-If they are 449 necessarily existent-in the case of events: occurrent24-then they will not enable 450 us to answer the question of what dreams are about.
-If they are potentially nonexis-451 tent or nonoccurrent, then they may enable us to answer that question, but their 452 ontological status becomes murky.
-We might adopt the position that intentional 453 objects, qua intentional objects, are "real", where reality does not imply existence/ 454 occurrence, but doing so would require us to admit into our ontology entities that 455 are in some sense real-that "partake of being", to borrow a phrase from Plato-456 despite the fact that they do not exist/occur.
-Some theorists have nevertheless 457 adopted this position, accepting the strange and arguably bloated ontology that it 458 entails, but a more appealing position-and the one that will be adopted here-is 459 provided by Crane's (2001) deflationary view.
-For Crane, an intentional object is 460 simply an object of thought-what a thought is about.
-Intentional objects are not a 461 kind of entity, and hence the question of their ontological status, qua intentional 462 objects, does not arise.
-Some thoughts (for example, veridical perceptual experi-463 ences) have objects that exist/occur (the event unfolding before the subject's eves); 464 their intentional objects exist/occur in the ordinary way.
-Others (for example, non-465 veridical hallucination) do not; their intentional objects do not exist/occur at all.
-466 Indeed, in some cases, their intentional objects could not exist/occur: contrast my 467 dream of giving the acceptance speech for the Nobel Prize for philosophy (a possi-468 ble but nonoccurrent event) with my dream of buying a car that is both red and green 469 all over (an impossible and therefore nonoccurrent event).
-470
+nevertheless adopted this position, accepting the strange and arguably bloated ontology that it entails, but a more appealing position-and the one that will be adopted here-is provided by Crane's (2001) deflationary view.
+For Crane, an intentional object is simply an object of thought-what a thought is about.
+Intentional objects are not a kind of entity, and hence the question of their ontological status, qua intentional objects, does not arise.
+Some thoughts (for example, veridical perceptual experiences) have objects that exist/occur (the event unfolding before the subject's eyes); their intentional objects exist/occur in the ordinary way.
+Others (for example, nonveridical hallucination) do not; their intentional objects do not exist/occur at all.
+Indeed, in some cases, their intentional objects could not exist/occur: contrast my dream of giving the acceptance speech for the Nobel Prize for philosophy (a possible but nonoccurrent event) with my dream of buying a car that is both red and green all over (an impossible and therefore nonoccurrent event).

-The proposal, then, is that a dream, like a thought of any other sort, is about its 471 intentional object and that the event that is its intentional object may be nonoccur-472 rent.
-A dream memory inherits its intentional object from the corresponding dream 473 in the way in which memories in general inherit their intentional objects from the 474 corresponding experiences.
-The dream memory may be accurate or inaccurate with 475 respect to that object.
-The kind of accuracy in question-let us refer to it as "faith-476 fulness"-can be given a definition analogous to the definition of truth with which 477 we started: a memory is faithful just in case it is accurate with respect to the inten-478 tional object of the subject's original experience.25 The proposal, in short, is that 479 as the only alternatives considered (see, e.g., Fernández, 2017) are worldly (occurrent) events and mental events.
+The proposal, then, is that a dream, like a thought of any other sort, is about its intentional object and that the event that is its intentional object may be nonoccurrent.
+A dream memory inherits its intentional object from the corresponding dream in the way in which memories in general inherit their intentional objects from the corresponding experiences.
+The dream memory may be accurate or inaccurate with respect to that object.
+The kind of accuracy in question-let us refer to it as "faithfulness"-can be given a definition analogous to the definition of truth with which we started: a memory is faithful just in case it is accurate with respect to the intentional object of the subject's original experience.23 The proposal, in short, is that accuracy in dream memory is a matter of faithfulness: memory for dreams aims neither at truth nor at authenticity but rather at